Northern Ireland electricity and gas

 By Jade Harding

 Electric Ireland claims to be Northern Ireland’s best-value electricity supplier.
-Find out if Electric Ireland is the right firm for you.
+Find out if it's the right firm for you.

-Electric Ireland offers electricity-only via prepayment meter and credit billing.
+Electric Ireland offers electricity only via prepayment meter and credit billing.
 Based in Belfast, it has grown quickly since it started supplying electricity to customers in 2015.
-Electric Ireland now supplies to more than 80,000 households in Northern Ireland.
+Electric Ireland now supplies to more than 1.2 million households in Northern Ireland.

 Before 2015, it was a business energy supplier only.
-Now Electric Ireland offers keypad tariffs and standard credit tariffs, the majority of customers take the latter of these.
+Now Electric Ireland offers keypad tariffs and standard credit tariffs.

 Electric Ireland customer score

-Electric Ireland came joint top in the table of Northern Ireland energy companies in our annual energy customer satisfaction survey.
+Electric Ireland came top of the table of Northern Ireland energy companies in our annual energy customer satisfaction survey.

 Electric Ireland score breakdown